Culurgiones di Mare Recipe with Tuna and Bottarga

 Are culurgiones di mare a traditional Sardinian dish?

 This is a modern Sardinian variation.
-The traditional culurgiones from Ogliastra use a potato, mint, and cheese filling.
-This seafood version takes the same pasta shape and technique and fills it with tuna and chives, which is a coastal adaptation you find in home kitchens around Cagliari and Alghero.
+The traditional culurgiones from Ogliastra use potato, mint, and cheese.
+This seafood version keeps the pasta shape and closure, then uses tuna, chives, cherry tomatoes, and bottarga.

 Can I use canned tuna instead of fresh?